saul1310/Compiler_C-/ReadMe.txt

 Fragmentation--> Cheese type bitmap where there is enough space, but not in a continuous subsequence, and cannot be held.
 Defragmentation is possible but takes a lot of time and is best avoided.
 An additional Function could be Reallocating memory to create a best fit that is even more efficient.
 Granularity vs space occupation?

+Please contribute anything you think would be helpful to this repository!